Browse courses to find something that interests you.

 Each module will include an industry-led 1.5 hour online collaborative workshop, where participants review case studies and work through challenging topics.
 Interactive discussion boards will be available for prompt feedback between workshops.

-Completion of all assessments tasks, and an overall mark of 50% (pass) or above.
+In order to pass the microcredential, participants must complete all assessments tasks with an overall mark of 50% (pass) or above.